 6 - pressure reducing valve with connected hoses

-Attention!.
-Liquid must not enter the pump when removing condensate.
+Attention!
+No liquid should enter the pump when removing condensate.

-6. Inspect the fuel system for leaks, especially at the fuel filter attachment and fuel filter connections.
+6. Inspect the fuel system for leaks, especially at the fuel filter attachment points and fuel filter connections.

-8. Remove clip 5 (see illustration 9.1).
+8. Remove clamp 5 (see illustration 9.1).

 14. Replace the pressure reducing valve and secure with clamp 5 (see illustration 9.1).